-If your Mustang is brand new and you want to keep it looking its best or if your old pony car has seen better days, wrapping it in vinyl is a great way to protect the paint or give your old, trusty car a new, restored look.
-The cost of vinyl wrapping a Mustang will vary depending on which model year and trim level you have, though, and if you have it professionally done or to do it yourself.
+If your Mustang is brand new and you want to keep it looking its best or if your old pony car has seen better days, wrapping it in vinyl is a great way to make it stand out and even provide a little protection.
+The cost of vinyl wrapping a Mustang will vary depending on which model year and trim level you have, though, and if you have it professionally done or do it yourself.

 The process is straightforward and involves applying a protective layer of adhesive vinyl to the exterior of the car, but getting professional results will take some practice.
-Unlike other methods of protecting the car’s body such as paint or Plasti Dip, vinyl is removable, which means that if you want to restore your car to its stock look in the future, you can simply peel the vinyl off.
-It’s also possible to wrap parts of the car, such as the roof or hood only, or to add vinyl flairs like racing stripes or decals.
+Unlike other methods of protecting the car’s body such as paint, vinyl is removable, which means that if you want to restore your car to its stock look in the future, you can simply leave the car under the hot sun and peel the vinyl off.
+It’s also possible to wrap parts of the car, such as the roof or hood only, or to add vinyl flairs like racing stripes or a special livery.

 If you’re thinking about wrapping your Mustang, the first thing to look at is the area of the car you want to wrap.
-If you just want to wrap the roof or the hood, you can get by with about $50 if you do it yourself, or $250-350 for a professional job.
+If you just want to wrap the roof (click to read our article on that) or the hood, you can get by with about $50 if you do it yourself, or $250-350 for a professional job.
 Of course, if your ‘Stang has hood scoops or vents, the cost will be on the high side as these areas take a lot more time and effort to apply the vinyl properly.
 If you have a smooth hood with no scoops, the job will be easier.

 The costs for a full car wrap will also vary depending on the size of the car with larger models being more expensive.
 In general, a Mustang wrap done in a professional shop will run $2,000-$4,000, but if you have a convertible or an older, smaller model, the cost will be on the lower end of the range because there’s simply less area to cover.